PerryRylance/DOMDocument/README.md

 As of version 2.0.0, this library does not add jQuery-like methods to DOMElement, in order to avoid future collisions with the HTML living standard spec.
 Rather, these jQuery-like methods are implemented on `DOMObject` in the same manner jQuery objects work.

 ## Documentation
+> IMPORTANT: You'll need to install phpDocumentor with `composer install phpdocumentor/phpdocumentor --save-dev`.
+This has been removed temporarily due to the packages PHP version restrictions.

 Read the libraries [documentation](https://perryrylance.github.io/DOMDocument/).

 The requirements to generate documentation are as follows: